China April official PMI shows factories struggling to grow

 Manufacturers also continued to shed jobs, and at a slightly faster clip than in March.

-"The manufacturing sector is still facing downward pressures," Zhao Qinghe, an official of the bureau said in a statement accompanying the report, while arguing that economic conditions were slowly stabilizing.
+"The manufacturing sector is still facing downward pressures," Zhao Qinghe, an official of the bureau said in a statement accompanying the report, while arguing that economic conditions were slowly stabilising.

 Other data so far this year have indicated that the economy has lost steam despite two interest rate cuts since November, two reductions in the amount of money banks must keep in reserve and repeated attempts by the central bank to reduce financing costs.